Accreditation and certification

 To practise as a sonographer in Australia or New Zealand, you must complete an accredited course of study which includes a comprehensive clinical training program of around 2200 hours, equivalent to three days per week over two years.

-Courses can be undertaken to become a general sonographer or a discipline-specific sonographer, e.g. cardiac, vascular.
+Courses can be undertaken to become a general sonographer or a discipline-specific sonographer, for example a cardiac or vascular sonographer.

-Most accredited courses are only offered at a postgraduate level and require another health of science undergraduate qualification.
-There is currently one undergraduate entry course of study to become a sonographer available in Australia.
+Most accredited courses are only offered at a postgraduate level and require another health or science undergraduate qualification.

-Graduation from an ASAR Accredited Course is required to become an AMS.
-While completing an accredited course of study, students should apply for registration as an ASAR Accredited Student Sonographer.
+To become an Accredited Medical Sonographer (AMS), sonographers must complete an ASAR Accredited Course, including the clinical training component.
+While undertaking an accredited course, students should apply for registration as an Accredited Student Sonographer.

-To work in New Zealand, sonographers must hold a current annual practising certificate (APC).
+To work in New Zealand, sonographers must be registered with the Medical Radiation Technologists Board (MRTB) and hold a current Annual Practising Certificate (APC).

-Further information for New Zealand sonographers can be found on these links:
+Further information for New Zealand sonographers can be found on the MRTB website, as follows: